HwWobbe/WipHww/README.md

       - and the tutorial - which seems quite effective
     - if my methodolgy is now adequate, I should start chunkingOut the larger historical comments
       - reView the Counts since sudPages may be treated differently
       - carefully test for a successful inclusion of one file within another
+        - logic suggests this should be straight-forward

   - re-test PythonH
     - stay focused on Pr.Improvements